axone-protocol/axoned/docs/predicate/base64/base64url_2.md

 ## Examples

-### Encode and decode a string into a Base64 encoded atom in URL-Safe mode
+### Encode and decode an atom into a Base64 encoded atom in URL-Safe mode

-This scenario demonstrates how to encode an decode a plain string into a Base64-encoded atom using the `base64url/2` predicate.
+This scenario demonstrates how to encode and decode a plain atom into a Base64-encoded atom using the `base64url/2` predicate.

 Here are the steps of the scenario: